openbraininstitute/brain-indexer/README.md

 It provides a high level Python API for indexes of (1) low-level spherical geometries and (2) spherical and cylindrical geometries adapted to neuron morphologies.

-Spatial Index allows the user to create huge indexes via multi-indexes or memory mapping and is extremely flexible in that regard.
+Spatial Index allows the user to create huge indexes via multi-indexes and is extremely flexible in that regard.

 ## Where to start